mlcommons/ck/README.md

 stay tuned or help the CK community via this [open CK forum](https://groups.google.com/forum/#!forum/collective-knowledge)!*

-We designed Collective Knowledge (CK) as a very small, stable and portable framework with minimal dependencies to help researchers and developers quickly create, share and reuse extensible Python APIs and JSON meta descriptions to abstract any (evolving) code, data and hardware.
+We designed Collective Knowledge (CK) as a very small, stable and portable framework with minimal dependencies to help users automate their [repetitive and often painful tasks](http://crowd-research.com) in a form of Python wrappers with a unified API, CLI and JSON meta description (installing software, models and data sets across diverse platforms from IoT to clouds, running and autotuning AI/ML workflows, analyzing data, generating reproducible papers, etc), easily share them with the community, and collaboratively improve them.

 Though seemingly simple, such approach helps [the community](http://cKnowledge.org/partners.html) implement customizable workflows to automate, crowdsource and reproduce complex experiments